MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling

 \subsection{Dataset}

-To demonstrate modeling a variety of instruments, we use the URMP dataset~\citep{li2018creating}, a publicly-available audio dataset containing monophonic solo performances of a variety of instruments URMP is widely used in music synthesis research~\citep{bitton2020vector,hayes2021neural,zhao2019sound, Engel2020SelfsupervisedPD}.
-The URMP dataset contains solo performance recordings and their ground truth note boundary of 13 string instruments and wind instruments, which allows us to test generalization to different instruments.
+To demonstrate modeling a variety of instruments, we use the URMP dataset~\citep{li2018creating}, a publicly-available audio dataset containing monophonic solo performances of a variety of instruments.
+URMP is widely used in music synthesis research~\citep{bitton2020vector,hayes2021neural,zhao2019sound, Engel2020SelfsupervisedPD}.
+The URMP dataset contains solo performance recordings and ground truth note boundaries from 13 string and wind instruments, which allows us to test MIDI-DDSP on many different instruments.
 The recordings in the URMP dataset are played by students, and the performance quality is substantially lower compared to virtuoso datasets used in other work~\citep{hawthorne2018enabling}.
 The URMP dataset contains 3.75 hours of 117 unique solo recordings, where 85 recordings in 3 hours are used as the training set, and 35 recordings in 0.75 hours are used as the hold-out test set.